yyumna/climatechange_ai/ICLR2020_workshop.md

   <a class='button' href='#frequently-asked-questions'>FAQ</a>
 </div>

 Welcome!
 This workshop is focused on impactful uses of machine learning in reducing and responding to climate change, and is intended to be a venue for discourse between experts in machine learning and other fields.
-Our program:
+Our program (with links to recordings below):
 <ul>
 <li><b><a href='#main-workshop'>April 26:</a></b> Main workshop</li>
 <li><b><a href='#energy-day'>April 27:</a></b> Energy Day</li>